opendata-for-all/wapiml/README.md

 ![page1](https://opendata-for-all.github.io/wapiml/images/wapiml/page1.PNG)

-4. Check *Apply the OpenAPI profile* if you want to enrich your UML model with OpenAPI stereotypes (this mandatory if you want to generate an OpenAPI definition later) and check *Discover associations* if you want the process to discover implicit associations by analyzing schema properties (note: this only concerns the association that are not explicity defined.
+4. Check *Apply the OpenAPI profile* if you want to enrich your UML model with OpenAPI stereotypes (this mandatory if you want to generate an OpenAPI definition later) and check *Discover associations* if you want the process to discover implicit associations by analyzing schema properties (note: this only concerns the association that are not explicitly defined.
 Explicit associations will be included in the model either way).
 5. Click on *Next*.
 This will display the second page of the wizard.

 ![page1](https://opendata-for-all.github.io/wapiml/images/wapiml/page2.PNG)